jharvey55/SymReg/README.md

 ## Future Goals

 This project has been deprecated in favor of creating [GDL](https://github.com/jharvey55/GDL) (a more general Evolutionary Algorithm framework built in Rust).
-The new library will be for more practical projects as well as testing out interesting experiments described in literature.
+The new library will be for more practical projects as well as testing out interesting experiments described in the literature.

 ## Installation

 ### Run exe

-Latest release can be found at [link]()
+The latest release can be found at [link](https://github.com/jharvey55/SymReg/releases/tag/0.2)
 <br><br>
-To run code, download latest release.
-Once running it will prompt user to supply:
+To run the code, download the latest release.
+Once running, it will prompt the user to supply:

 1. Path to data set
 2. Path to store results